You can use the navigator to browse and select objects in the vSphere Client inventory as an alternative to the hierarchical inventory tree.

-- From the vSphere Web Client Home, click vCenter Inventory Lists.
+- From the vSphere Client Home, click Global Inventory Lists.

-- Under vCenter Inventory Lists, click one of the object categories to view objects of that type.
+- Under Global Inventory Lists, click one of the object categories to view objects of that type.

-For example, click Hosts to view hosts in the vSphere Web Client inventory.
+For example, click Hosts to view hosts in the vSphere Client inventory.

 - (Optional) Click the object again to open it.